 What Will Selling Your Dallas Land Really Cost You?

 Selling Dallas land can be tough.
 There simply isn’t as large of a market for vacant land as there is for housing.
 If you decide to list your land with a Dallas agent, you will have to pay their fees and commissions just like the sale of a house.
 You will also have to wait around to receive your money.
 Land can sit on the market for months at a time.

-Another popular option to sell your Dallas land, is to work with a direct buyer such as Hill Real Estate Investments.
+Another popular option to sell your Dallas land, is to work with a direct buyer such as Hill REI Estate Sales.
 When you choose to sell directly, you won’t have to contend with fees, commissions or any of the other hassles of listing.
 When you sell to us, there is waiting around.
 We can close very quickly, allowing you to turn your unused Dallas land into cash right away!